abrarrahmanabir/LOCAS/README.md

 ```

 ## How to Run Inference
-Run the following command to perform inference with the test dataset 'testsetv2.csv' and corresponding embeddings are in 'test_embeddings.npy'.
+Run the following command to perform inference with the test set of RNALocate v2.0 dataset and corresponding embeddings are saved in 'test_embeddings.npy'.

    ```bash
    python inference_final.py